Firstrade IRA Account Review

 Website Trading

-For stock and ETF trading, the trade ticket offers stop, stop limit, and trailing orders.
-Duration options include day, good for 90 days, extended hours only, and extended hours plus regular session.
+For stocks and ETFs, the ticket supports stop, stop limit, and trailing orders.
+You can choose day, good for 90 days, extended hours only, or extended hours plus regular session.

 Account Types

-None of Firstrade’s accounts have any fees—no opening, closing, annual, low-balance, inactivity, or maintenance charges.
+None of Firstrade’s accounts have fees—no setup, closing, annual, inactivity, or maintenance charges.

 Global Investing